DrewNaylor/Retiled/docs/running-the-compositor.md

 5. `cd ../../RetiledStart/RetiledStart/`
 6. `python main.py`

 These worked once, but I don't know why they don't work when I try a second time.
-Also note that I figured that you can probably just use the Start button in the compositor once you set the `WAYLAND_DISPLAY` export.
+Also note that you should be able to just use the Start button in the compositor once you set the `WAYLAND_DISPLAY` export, but it doesn't work as intended so I may need to have it run `WAYLAND_DISPLAY=$WAYLAND_DISPLAY python main.py` when I work on it more.
+Still having issues with touch being in the wrong place, though, even on postmarketOS and Qt 6.4.1 or something.